 Vitamin B12 deficiency is diagnosed by blood test.
 In case of already developed megaloblastic anemia, low hemoglobin and hematocrit level, low amount of red blood cells and abnormally high red blood cell indices (MCV, MCH and MCHC) are common.
 Leukopenia (lack of white blood cells) and trombocytopenia (lack of trombocytes) are also common.
 Vitamin B12 level is low and homocysteine level may have increased.
 As in case of iron deficiency, which we have covered a lot, it is also important to find out the reason for vitamin B12 deficiency .

-Nôgel VITAMIN B12 DROPS FOR INFANTS AND CHILDREN
+Nôgel VITAMIN B12 DROPS

 - only three ingredients: water, B12 and organic lemon juice to guarantee shelf life